Chemistry

 Bucket strainers.

-The ARI Steamline pot strainer has a bucket type structure.
+The ARI India pot strainer has a bucket type structure.
 This is a vertical cylinder.
 It's chamber is larger than a typical Y-type strainer.
 The straining area is therefore much larger and can go without cleaning longer.
 This also reduces the pressure drop across the pot strainer as the flow is not hampered by that much debris.
 The bucket strainer can be used on bigger dia pipes.
 Strainers may have accumalated debris in the bottom of the bucket, which is removed via the drain plug.

 Bucket strainers have to be installed in a horizontal position only.